What Business Major are You Interested In?

 Faculty and instructors use their accumulated real-world experiences, and their own education, to develop high-quality learning opportunities for students.
 This may include internship opportunities, business development or incubation programs, and more.
 Graduates can find careers in management, project management, human resources, operations, marketing, and more.

-Graduate students can enroll in master’s or MBA programs if they have already earned a bachelor’s degree.
-Options include Master of Science in Management and Leadership, a Master of Business Administration (MBA), and a huge variety of other master’s degrees or MBA concentrations for those who need specialized knowledge.
+Graduate students can enroll in a masters in business or an MBA program if they have already earned a bachelor’s degree.
+Options include a Master of Science in Management and Leadership, a Master of Business Administration (MBA), and a huge variety of other master’s degrees or MBA concentrations for those who need specialized knowledge.

 These programs are designed to provide students with more in-depth knowledge in business within their specific industry, in leadership and management methods and theories, and in the management of organizational change, planning, and more.
 Students can develop expertise in project management, group dynamics, organization and work design, team and organizational culture, and more.